 The validity of the reaction should be monitored by the use of control serums with known normal and abnormal GGT values.
 These controls should be run at least with every working shift in which GGT assays are performed.
-It is recommended that each laboratory establish its own frequency of control determination.
-Quality control requirements should be performed in conformance with local, state, and/or Federal regulations or accreditation requirements.
+It is recommended that each laboratory establish their own frequency of control determination.